Automated synthesis

-Automated synthesis or automatic synthesis is a set of techniques that use robotic equipment to perform chemical synthesis in an automated way.
+Automated synthesis or automatic synthesis is a set of techniques that use robotic equipment to perform chemical synthesis using a robotic system run using software control.
 Automating processes allows for higher efficiency and product quality although automation technology can be cost-prohibitive and there are concerns regarding overdependence and job displacement.
 Chemical processes were automated throughout the 19th and 20th centuries, with major developments happening in the previous thirty years, as technology advanced.
 Tasks that are performed may include: synthesis in variety of different conditions, sample preparation, purification, and extractions.
 Applications of automated synthesis are found on research and industrial scales in a wide variety of fields including polymers, personal care, and radiosynthesis.

-Automating synthesis
+Process

 An automated synthesis is very similar in procedure to performing a manual synthesis.
 The overseeing chemist decides on a target molecule then formulates the experimental plan, which is a sequential series of steps.
 Then, they collect the required equipment and execute the plan.
 The automated synthesis follows the same pathway, except that the computer devises and executes the experimental plan.
 However, human revision is usually still required to ensure the automated route is practical and there are no implicit steps or conditions missing from the proposed procedure.

+In organic synthesis, organic synthesis software is used to automate the process of identifying sequences of reactions or routes that can be used to synthesize organic compounds.

-Benefits of automated synthesis
+Benefits

-Automation of synthesis has three main benefits: increased efficiency, quality (yields and purity), and safety, all resulting from decreased human involvement.
+Automation of synthesis has three main benefits: increased efficiency, quality (yields and purity), security, and safety, all resulting from decreased human involvement.
 As machines work faster than humans and are not prone to human error, throughput and reproducibility increases.
 Additionally, as humans spend less time in the lab exposure to dangerous chemicals is significantly decreased.
 This allows chemists additional time for theory and collaborative discussions.

 Additional benefits include: multitasking, performing tasks beyond the scope of human precision or ability, exhaustive analysis, etc.

-Concerns with automated synthesis
+Concerns

 The primary concern of automated synthesis is job displacement.
 Other concerns are high initial investment and maintenance costs, privacy concerns, and an over-dependence on technology.
 There are also ethical concerns, regarding the use of artificial intelligence and robotics.
 See Ethics of artificial intelligence, Robot ethics, Machine ethics.